KuraiAndras/LinkerGenerator/README.md

 ![Window Menu](/.github/images/WindowMenu.png)

-The plugin will enumerate all .dll files in you Assets folder and generate a link.xml file which will preserve all of them.
+The plugin can find all added dlls and compiled scripting assemblies and generate a link.xml file which will preserve all of them.

 You can customize the generation in the project settings